-- Poliomyelitis should be considered in the differential for patients with acute flaccid weakness, particularly if they are not vaccinated for polio. - In the event of a patient with known or suspected paralytic or non-paralytic polio: - Ideally, only healthcare workers with evidence of complete polio immunization should provide care to the patient.
+- Poliomyelitis should be considered in the differential for patients with acute flaccid weakness, particularly if they are not vaccinated for polio. - In the event paralytic or non-paralytic polio is suspected in a patient: - Ideally, only healthcare workers with evidence of complete polio immunization should provide care to the patient.
 For adults, this would be at least three documented doses of poliovirus-containing vaccine.
 If healthcare worker polio immunization status is not tracked, then any healthcare workers who know or suspect that they have not received polio immunizations (e.g., as part of routine childhood immunizations) should be excluded from care of the patient.
-Efforts should be made to document polio immunization of healthcare workers whenever possible, especially when polio is known or high on the differential diagnosis. - Standard and Contact Precautions are recommended while evaluating a potential or confirmed case, and facility infection control should be notified immediately.
-The patient should be evaluated for flaccid weakness by a neurologist. - Immediately notify the local health department where the patient resides and/or contact the New York State Department of Health. - Polio testing is available at NYSDOH Wadsworth Center.
-After consulting with the local health department where the patient resides, specimens should be collected as follows: - Nasopharyngeal swab in viral transport media - Oropharyngeal swab in viral transport media - CSF (2-3 cc, if available, in sterile collection tube) - Serum (acute and convalescent), collected prior to treatment with IVIG, (2-3 cc in red or tiger-top tube) - Two stool specimens (two quarter-sized amounts in a sterile wide-mouth container) collected 24 hours apart - An Infectious Disease Requisition form should accompany all specimens sent to Wadsworth. - Specimens should be stored refrigerated and shipped on frozen gel packs. - Other routine pathogen-specific testing should continue at hospital laboratories as determined by the patient's clinical picture.
+Efforts should be made to document polio immunization of healthcare workers whenever possible, especially when polio is known or high on the differential diagnosis. - Standard and Contact Precautions should be used while evaluating a potential or confirmed case, and facility infection control should be notified immediately. - o The patient should be evaluated for flaccid weakness by a neurologist. - Immediately notify the local health department where the patient resides and/or contact the New York State Department of Health. - Test for polio as recommended above, section entitled "Surveillance for paralytic polio or strongly-suspected non-paralytic polio". - Other routine pathogen-specific testing should continue at hospital laboratories as determined by the patient's clinical picture.